Trip planner integration

 • furkot-widget-done - trip planned Done button

-• furkot-widget-active - class set on trip planner container, Done button, and plan with Furkot buttons when user is adding a place to her itinerary.
+• furkot-widget-active - class set on trip planner container, Done button, and plan with Furkot buttons when a user is adding a place to their itinerary.

 • furkot-widget-inactive - class set on trip planner container, Done button, and plan with Furkot buttons otherwise